chisomije92/blog-project/README.md

 ### What I learned

-This project aided me in gaining useful practice with the the use of the NextJS framework.
+This project aided me in gaining practical knowledge in the the use of the NextJS framework.
 I was particularly able to get familiar with the following concepts:

 - File-based routing
 - API routes